BrorH/uioScrape/README.md

 #
 ## FAQ
 ### *Why does the program ask me to log in with my UiO account?*
 As a UiO student you are granted access to the course pages of most semester pages of most subjects.
 Simply telling the UiO servers that you are indeed a student grants you the ability to view and download resources that do not appear publicly on the semester web pages.
+The great thing about open source is that you can confirm for yourself that the scraper does nothing dubious with your credentials.

 ### *Ummm, ok is there a "no-login" option?*
 Yes!
 While not currently fully implemented, there will soon be an option to perform classic web-scraping of the html pages of each semester course.
 While this scraping allows _anyone_ to scrape for pdfs this method is slow, resource heavy, has **very** ugly code and most importantly *it **can't** find* the above mentioned non-public files (which are often the most juicy ones 😉)